tomwechsler/Ethical_Hacking_and_Penetration_Testing/Documentation/NIST_Defense_in_depth.md

 The NIST Cybersecurity Kill Chain and Defense in Depth are two powerful tools in the fight against cyber threats.
 By adopting a strategic, layered approach and addressing vulnerabilities at each stage of the attack lifecycle, organizations can significantly enhance their resilience against evolving threats.

 In today’s complex threat landscape, no single security measure is enough.
 Leveraging the principles of the Kill Chain and Defense in Depth ensures comprehensive protection, enabling organizations to safeguard their assets and maintain operational continuity.

+---

+[]: # (Credit: The content of this article is inspired by the NIST Cybersecurity Framework and various cybersecurity resources.)